Graduate visa

 How much does it cost to apply?

-• From 4 October 2023, the application fee for the Graduate visa is £822 per person and you’ll need to pay the Immigration Health Surcharge (IHS).
-The IHS costs £624 per person per year, which needs to be paid in full when applying.
+- The application fee for the Graduate visa is £880, effective from 9 April 2025, per person and you’ll need to pay the Immigration Health Surcharge (IHS).
+The IHS costs £1,035 per person per year, which needs to be paid in full (two or three years depending on your qualification level) when applying.
 The fees are correct at the time of publishing.

 Which documents do I need to submit in the application?

-• Please see the UK Government website for a full list: Documentation required.
+- Please see the UK Government website for a full list of documents required.

 Can I leave the UK during my Graduate visa application?